 This week on the Melissa & Doug blog, we focused on helping you kick off 2013 with some exciting and inspirational activities and projects.
 From free printables to organizational tips, we think you’ll find something in our Blog Post round-up to help support your family’s resolutions for the New Year.
-If you have any feedback on these posts, please e-mail us: we’d love to hear your thoughts and suggestions!
+If you have any feedback on these posts, we’d love to hear your thoughts and suggestions in the comments section below!

 Count (and Track!)
 Your Blessings